6 Best Renters Insurance Companies in Hawaii of 2025

 These are covered perils.

-The covered perils may include theft, electrical surges, explosions, falling objects, lightning, fire, smoke, windstorm, hail, the weight of snow, ice, or sleet, civil disruption, vandalism, and riots, as well as an accidental discharge of water such as a plumbing failure in your rental.
+The covered perils may include theft, electrical surges, explosions, falling objects, lightning, fire, smoke, windstorms, hail, the weight of snow, ice, or sleet, civil disruption, vandalism, and riots, as well as an accidental discharge of water such as a plumbing failure in your rental.

 What is Actual Cash Value vs. Replacement Cost?